yuliiaR/yclas/CONTRIBUTING.md

 ```
 git add . # will add all the files, even new ones
 git add -u # will add all the tracked files even the deleted ones
+git commit -a -m 'working on open-classifieds/openclassifieds#725' # this will mention an issue in the repo
 ```